kuertee/x4-mod-da-ku-ai-tweaks/README.md

 Updates
 =======
-v7.5.03, 05 Mar 2025:
+v7.5.06, 20 Mar 2025:
-- Bug-fix: Coordinated Attacks were not adding the attack orders on ships.
-- Bug-fix: Carriers were ignoring the "Carriers attack like Destroyers" option at the first instance of the attack.
+- Bug-fix: The mod-specific Debug Log (found in the Extension Options menu) functionality was sticking to "on" in new games.

 Attack AI Tweaks:
 =================